high risk COVID

 Let’s try this again.

 Thanks to my early lessons in things that make your life suck forever, I was not far behind the writers from Harvard Business Review and NPR in realizing that these complex and uncomfortable emotions are the result of grief.
-In fact, I argue that society’s mixed and somewhat confusing response to the COVID-19 viral pandemic not only perfectly models the six stages of grief, but also demonstrates how these stages are anything but linear.
+In fact, I argue that society’s mixed and somewhat confusing response to the COVID-19 pandemic not only perfectly models the five stages of grief, but also demonstrates how these stages are anything but linear.

-Very likely you’ve wrapped yourself up in a blanket of existential crisis over the uncertainty of your future, whether it’s your health, your financial stability, or your ability to enjoy simple pleasures you once took for granted, like going to a bar with friends or enjoying a Fenway Frank at Fenway Pahk.
+Very likely you’ve wrapped yourself in a blanket of existential crisis over the uncertainty of your future, whether it’s your health, your financial stability, or your ability to enjoy simple pleasures you once took for granted, like going to a bar with friends or enjoying a Fenway Frank at Fenway Pahk.
 The world may seem meaningless or overwhelming.
-You might be fuming at inept politicians or racist police officers or tone-deaf mask-deniers who have fumbled (or totally fucked) the response to the pandemic.
+You might be fuming at inept politicians or racist police officers or tone-deaf mask deniers who have fumbled (or totally fucked) the response to the pandemic.
 You quite possibly have made a few personal bargains or pleas with the powers that be:

 “If things go back to normal, I will never complain about obligatory family dinners again.”

 However, despite losing many of the structural norms that define your days, weeks, wins and losses, you may also be rediscovering (or discovering for the first time) small joyful, bittersweet nuggets of salted caramel goodness.
 An old pastime or project collecting dust, buried under life’s minutiae, resurfaces and reminds you of who you are—or used to be.
 A new family tradition of 50 jumping jacks before flapjacks is born.
-Your vegetable and flower gardens are growing.
+Your vegetable and flower gardens are bountiful and blooming.
 Self-sufficiency is satisfying.
 And boredom, sweet boredom, is once again a factor in your life.

 You’re welcome.

 However, anger and depression are also very much at play.
 Look at the protests.
 The conspiracy theories.
 The growing violence on both sides of the political spectrum.
 The overworked parents lost in a sea of homeschool papers, emails, and Zoom meetings.
 The grandparents who can’t hug their little ones or have visitors in their nursing homes.
-The lonely single guy who lives alone and hasn’t felt the touch of another person in weeks—months!
+The lonely single guy who lives alone and hasn’t felt the touch of another person in months.

 One common response I see echoed across the Internet is the powerful desire to return to a state of normalcy.
 When can I see my family and friends and go to work and sit down at restaurants and enjoy concerts and stand closer than six feet next to someone I don’t currently want to choke?
 I would do ANYTHING just to go back!
 Bargaining.
 I know that pull.
-It’s a stage of grief I spent a year indulging until I finally allowed myself the realization: There’s no going back.
+It’s a stage of grief I spent a year indulging until I finally allowed myself the realization.
+There’s no going back.

 No, things won’t be the same.
 And it’s okay to grieve for that.
 In fact, take a second and allow yourself to feel really fucking sad, because it is sad.
 That ignorance is no longer bliss.
-But change—even that caused by tragedy—can result in knowledge and perspective gained.
+But change—even change caused by tragedy—can result in knowledge and perspective gained.
 It can also allow for true growth as an individual and as a society.

 Denial and anger and bargaining and depression, if given room to breathe, do lead to acceptance and to finding meaning in the loss.
-But it’s a frame of mind you’ve got to strive toward, paddling ever forward through the maze of “unproductive” grief.
+But it’s a frame of mind you’ve got to strive toward, paddling ever forward through the maze of unproductive grief.
 Otherwise it’s easy to get mired in anger, which is the natural response to coming out of denial and recognizing that the thing you’re trying to pretend isn’t real is actually real.
 Or depression, the natural response to the inevitable let-down when bargaining doesn’t work out.

-When given a crisis, humanity acts in wonderfully predictable unpredictable ways.
-There are those that want to stoke fear and profit from it, whether by ascending into positions of power on the backs of the fearful or simply by maintaining the status quo.
+When faced with a crisis, humankind acts in wonderfully predictable unpredictable ways.
+There are those that want to stoke fear and profit from it, whether by ascending into positions of power on the backs of the vulnerable or standing aside for the sake of maintaining the status quo.
 There are those that live in fear and fall victim to the bamboozling, ironically complicit in their own suffering.
-And then there are the people who reach for the light.
-Who do whatever they can to lift others up, to push forward one step at a time in a positive direction.
-Watch them closely, because they share a few important qualities that allow them to process grief without becoming paralyzed.
+And there are those who reach for the light.
+Who do whatever they can to lift others up, to take one step at a time in a positive direction, even when meeting substantial resistance along the way.
+Watch them closely because they share a few important qualities that allow them to process grief without becoming paralyzed.
 Observe how swiftly they accept what they can’t control, yet how fiercely they fight for what they can.
 They ask how you’re doing, even when mired in their own problems.
 They zoom out beyond their own suffering.
 They practice empathy.
+They generally hate the phrase “everything happens for a reason.”

-When I was faced with my own uncomfortable truth—that my life will likely end much sooner than I had hoped—I could have sunk into a deep depression at the unfairness of it all.
+When I was faced with my own uncomfortable truth—that my life will end much sooner than I had hoped—I could have sunk into a deep depression at the unfairness of it all.
 But I saw the prayers and the messages of care and the above-and-beyond care packages.
 I had friends and family come visit and spent long nights chatting online with people who staved off my loneliness and fear by sacrificing their own time.

 As time passed on, though, I started to forget the lessons from the caregivers.
 The cards trickled away.
 The messages died down.
 The meaningful conversations dried up, leaving me to tend to my own wounds.
 And that’s where I screwed up.
 After looking to the helpers, I didn’t figure out how to help myself.
 I was treading water, my nostrils barely above the waterline, gulping down oxygen in feeble attempts to stay afloat.
 I was so focused on my own pain that I didn’t make attempts to help others.
 I just felt sorry for myself.

-This is what I implore all of us, myself included, to commit to as we look out at the world and wonder what we’ll find on the other side of this.
+This is what I implore all of us, myself included, to commit to as we look out at the world and wonder what we’ll find on the other side of COVID.
 It won’t be the world we knew.
-But it could be a new normal that looks and feels even better than it was before.
+But it could be a new normal that looks and feels even better than before.
 This is our chance, together, to complete the cycle of grief.
 To accept our COVID world and find meaning in its existence.
 To find whatever strength we have in reserves and go back to helping people in any way we know how—perhaps in ways we didn’t previously realize were possible.

 It’s time for all of us to bravely face a blank page and fill it with doodles and colors and ideas and tears and empathy and love and acceptance and meaning.
 Time to forge a new normal that allows for boredom to blossom without swallowing us whole.
 A new normal that unites us in marching ever forward, however terrifying that unknown may be.